-See below for how you can put your skills to work in many other ways at Second Harvest Heartland.
+See below for how you can put your skills to work in many ways at Second Harvest Heartland.

 Second Harvest Heartland (SHH) provides a box of nutritious food each month to low-income seniors 60 years and over through the Nutrition Assistance Program for Seniors (NAPS).
 Seniors are given a box of highly nutritious food.
 The packages may include canned fruits, vegetables and juices, dry and UHT milk, American cheese, canned meat, peanut butter or dried beans, cereal, rice or pasta.
-Volunteers in this position work with 2-4 clients each month; they are the same clients in order to build a relationship one.
-Volunteers deliver the box of groceries one time per month.
-Get matched with seniors in you desired delivery area.
+Volunteers use their own vehicles to deliver the box of groceries one time per month to 1-4 seniors.
 Low commitment each month, but big impact on a senior’s life!
 Current need for West Metro area around Brooklyn Park & Minneapolis.
 Minimum 12-month commitment.